jiamingluuu/notes/others/cyber-security/notes.typ

 &"HMAC"_k (m) = H(k parallel m parallel k)\
 &"HMAC"_k (m) = H((k xor "opad") parallel H((k xor "ipad") parallel m)\
 $

+= Protocols
+== Symmetric Protocols
+Symmetric protocols utilize the advantage of symmetric cryptography to provide communication with confidentiality and integrity.
+The protocol defines a procedure of key exchange which ensures two parties are able to defend themselves from the attack of a malicious party during communication.
+Once the shared key $k$ is set up, they can communicate by:
+- Encrypt and MAC (E&M)
+$ "AE"_k (m) = E_k(m) parallel H_k (m) $
+- MAC then Encrypt (MtE)
+$ "AE"_k (m) = E_k (m parallel H_k (m)) $
+- Encrypt then MAC (EtM)
+$ "AE"_k (m) = E_k (m) parallel H_k (E_k (m)) $
+#figure(
+  image("./img/symmetric-protocol.png", width: 70%),
+  caption: "Communication in symmetric protocol"
+)
+However, the primary issue with symmetric protocols is how to make an agreement on the shared key used $K_(a b)$ used between to parties, say, Alice and Bob.

+The naive way is for every connection in a network, a shared key is exchange physically using a secure channel.
+Therefore, $1/2 n(n-1)$ keys are required for a network with $n$ nodes.

+A better solution is purposed as a KDC (key distributed center) manages all the keys used, with premisses:
+- the key exchange channel between KDC and each party is secure,
+- KDC is trusted.
+Before, there were a vulnerable version of key exchange protocol
+#figure(
+  image("./img/vulnerable-kdc.png", width: 70%),
+  caption: "Vulnerable KDC"
+)
+If the key $K_(a b)$ is compromised, then Mallory is able to perform replay attack.
+#figure(
+  image("./img/kdc-the-fix.png", width: 70%),
+  caption: "Fixed KDC"
+)
+But the existence of KDC has drawbacks:
+- it is a single point of failure,
+- one cannot exchange key with another when zero knowledge.

+To solve this, we have DH (Diffie-Hellman) protocol:
+- Alice
+  - generate $g, p$ as public key, where $g$ is small (2, 5, 7...) and $p$ is at least 2048 bits.
+  - choose $a$, a 2048 bits private key
+  - compute $"dhA" = g^a mod p$
+  - send $p, "dhA", n_0$ to Bob
+- Then Bob
+  - choose $b$, another 2048 bits private key
+  - compute $"dhB" = g^b mod p$
+  - send $"dhB", n_1$ back to Alice
+- The session key $K$ is
+$ K = g^(a b) mod p  = (g^a mod p)^b mod p = (g^b mod p)^a mod p. $
+#figure(
+  image("./img/dh-with-auth.png", width: 70%),
+  caption: "DH key exchange with authentication"
+)
+== Digital Signature
+MAC we have discussed provide a decent method of verification under the scenario of no prior trust is given to the connection.
+Whereas it is easy to be forged.
+To solve this issue, digital signature is introduced, where it is
+- commonly used in key exchange